BiKASE CoolKASE Test Trek Review

 Let's start with the cooler part.
 I've never been on a hike without a cooler.
 Ever.
 It's an essential piece of equipment for any hiker or camper.
 I need milk with my coffee in the morning and my top-of-the-hill celebration steak isn't going to keep itself cool.

-I filled my CoolKase with ice, drinks and snacks for the weekend and headed off on my test trek, comfortable that it would keep everything cool for when I needed it.
+I filled my CoolKase with ice, drinks and snacks for the weekend and headed off on my test trek, comfortable that it would keep everything cool for when I wanted a drink or something to cook on my firebox stove.
 I checked on it through the test trek to judge its cold-retaining ability.
 I'm happy to report that the CoolKase was more than a match for my regular cooler, perhaps even more efficient.

 The second key element that sets the CoolKase apart from a regular cooler are the straps, buckles and clips surrounding it.
 At first I was a little lost with the array of straps and hooks but at a second glance, it all starts to make sense.